DannyBoyNg/JwtTokenService/README.md

 var roles = new string[] { "Admin", "SuperUser" };

 //Instantiate JWT service
-var jwtTokenService = new JwtTokenService(settings, inMemoryRepository);
+var jwtTokenService = new JwtTokenService(settings);

 //Generate Access token
 string accessToken = jwtTokenService.GenerateAccessToken(userName, roles, claims);

-//Validate Access token and retrieve claims, Will throw exception if token is invalid or expired ClaimsPrincipal claimsPrincipal = jwtTokenService.GetClaimsFromAccessToken(accessToken);
+//Validate Access token and retrieve claims, Will throw exception if token is invalid or expired ClaimsPrincipal claimsPrincipal = await jwtTokenService.GetClaimsFromAccessTokenAsync(accessToken);

-//Get data from token
-string userNameFromToken = jwtTokenService.GetUserName(claimsPrincipal);
+//Get data from token/ClaimsPrincipal string? userNameFromToken = jwtTokenService.GetUserName(claimsPrincipal);
-string userIdFromToken = jwtTokenService.GetClaim(claimsPrincipal, "userId");
+string? userIdFromToken = jwtTokenService.GetClaim(claimsPrincipal, "userId");
-string[] rolesFromToken = jwtTokenService.GetRoles(claimsPrincipal);
+string[]? rolesFromToken = jwtTokenService.GetRoles(claimsPrincipal);
 List<Claim> allClaimsFromToken = jwtTokenService.GetAllClaims(claimsPrincipal).ToList();
 List<Claim> userDefinedClaimsFromToken = jwtTokenService.GetUserDefinedClaims(claimsPrincipal).ToList();

-//Get data from expired token.
-This will check if signature is valid on the token.
+//Lets say the access token has expired and you need to get data from it.
+This will still check if signature is valid on the token.
-ClaimsPrincipal claimsPrincipalExpired = jwtTokenService.GetClaimsFromExpiredAccessToken(accessToken); //Will throw exception if token is invalid string userNameFromExpiredToken = jwtTokenService.GetUserName(claimsPrincipalExpired);
+ClaimsPrincipal claimsPrincipalExpired = await jwtTokenService.GetClaimsFromExpiredAccessTokenAsync(accessToken); //Will throw exception if token is invalid, will not check if token has expired string? userNameFromExpiredToken = jwtTokenService.GetUserName(claimsPrincipalExpired);

 //Generate Refresh token.
-A refresh token is just a random string, you could generate this yourself also. string refreshToken = jwtTokenService.GenerateRefreshToken();
+A refresh token is just a random string with a timestamp in it, you could generate this yourself also. string refreshToken = jwtTokenService.GenerateRefreshToken();

-//Check if the refresh token has expired. if(jwtTokenService.IsRefreshTokenExpired(refreshToken)) throw new Exception("Refresh token expired");
+//Check if the refresh token has expired. if (jwtTokenService.IsRefreshTokenExpired(refreshToken)) throw new Exception("Refresh token expired");

 //Generate new Access token with an old Access token.
-It copies all the user defined claims to the new token. var newAccessToken = jwtTokenService.GenerateAccessTokenFromOldAccessToken(accessToken);
+It copies all the user defined claims to the new token. var newAccessToken = await jwtTokenService.GenerateAccessTokenFromOldAccessTokenAsync(accessToken);
 ```

 Use different Signing algorithms